JulijaTand/Beat_the_Heat/README.md

 H4: On the current renewable growth pace of 0.22%, Germany will meet the 42.5% EU target by 2041.
-There is a need of an increase to a pace of 5.19% growth year over year to meet the target by 2030.
+There is a need for an increase to a pace of 5.19% growth year-on-year to meet the target by 2030.

 ​